deeptanshukumar/Galaga-in-PyGame/README.md

 # Galaga in Pygame
-# A simple spaceship game, similar to the classic Galaga.
+# A simple spaceship game, similar to the classic Galaga
 Sprites made by me XD

 I followed the Python Esper channel tutorial >>>